 For starters, your phone will utilize its software to rapidly sort and analyze all available signals from all available networks that will field the emergency call.
 It will then choose the strongest or overall best signal based on your current position.

 When the call is placed it goes out with what is essentially an emergency “tag” so the network will recognize it and prioritize it for service.

 This emergency tag must be recognized and serviced by any cellular networks, by law, no matter what phone or provider it originates from.
-Your phone does not even have to have a SIM chip in for this to function.
+Your phone doesn’t even need a SIM chip in for this to work.

-Additionally, the priority status of an emergency call means that in the unlikely event that the network is completely full and cannot handle even one more request it will kick someone off of the network who does not have the priority status attendant to an emergency call, ensuring your emergency call can go through.
+Additionally, the priority status of an emergency call means that in the unlikely event that the network is completely full and cannot handle even one more request, it will kick someone off of the network who doesn’t have the priority status attendant to an emergency call, ensuring your emergency call can go through.